zetkin/zetkin.org/en/foundation.md

 bring about big change when we work together, even with small resoures.
 The strength of the left is our numbers.

-That why when we develop Zetkin, we do it using activist methods.
+That is why when we develop Zetkin, we do it using activist methods.
 Large portions of the work happens on a volunteer basis.
 Our board is a working collective, which makes it different from most company boards.
 We have constructed our organization around the premise that it should be as easy as possible to contribute according to one's ability.

 That means that we don't just develop a tool for activists, we do it by being activists ourselves.
 Just like we've always been.